eversinc33/nim-monero-rpc/README.md

 ## Daemon RPC

 The daemon RPC client works just like the wallet RPC client.
-For now, only the JSON RPC methods are implemented for the node.
+So far, the *.bin-requests have not been implemented.

 #### Start daemon RPC server in stagenet